 EPU: Flicking this switch will enable the EPU power saving mode automatically by lowering power consumption level of the current system.

 The TPU processing unit is the key behind the system auto overclocking features.

 A second USB 3.0 header is found right under to most bottom PCIe lane, comes very useful if you’re going to install an additional front panel HUB with USB 3.0.

-The Z97-Pro has lesser on-board feature if it were to be compared to the Z97-Deluxe, but the you can still find some pretty handy features such as the power button, BIOS flashback button and the Q-Code LED indicator.
+The Z97-Pro has a lesser on-board feature if it were to be compared to the Z97-Deluxe, but you can still find some pretty handy features such as the power button, BIOS flashback button and the Q-Code LED indicator.